-Flanking your door with towering cornstalks is a bold, seasonal statement (and if you know a friendly farmer, it’s potentially free!).
-A hanging basket of harvest foliage and berries forms a rustic substitute for a traditional wreath, and a mini pumpkin-dotted garland of autumn leaves drapes elegantly over the entrance.
+Flanking your front door with towering cornstalks is a bold, seasonal statement (and if you know a friendly farmer, it’s potentially free!).
+A hanging basket of harvest foliage and berries forms a rustic substitute for a traditional wreath, and a mini pumpkin-dotted garland of autumn leaves drapes elegantly over any home entrance.
 Bright yellow mums provide foot-level bursts of color to this front entry idea.

 Autumn Leaf Doormat

 If you have a rug, scissors, paper, and some painting materials on hand, you have almost everything you need to make this snazzy outdoor doormat.
 (Look outside for a pretty-silhouetted autumn leaf, and you're set.)
 Form a stencil by tracing a leaf onto a sheet of paper and cutting carefully along the outline.
 Place the stencil on the doormat, tracing the outline, and paint over the leaf-shape interior with crafts paint.
 For smooth painting results, look for natural-fiber, woven mats with low-nap surfaces, like jute or hemp.

 Remember to brighten small spaces on your front porch.
 Little containers, like this metal wall planter, are prime decorating opportunities for fall.
 These overflowing mini pumpkins and cheerful dotted bows give a warm welcome to house-callers.
 Metal curlicues reminiscent of pumpkin vines are a charming bonus on this front entry decoration.